hapijs/joi/API.md

     - `contextPrefix` - overrides the default `$` context prefix signifier.
     - `ancestor` - if set to a number, sets the reference [relative starting point](#Relative-references).
 Cannot be combined with separator prefix characters.
 Defaults to the reference key prefix (or `1` if none present).
+    - `adjust` - a function with the signature `function(value)` where `value` is the resolved reference value and the return value is the adjusted value to use.
+For example `(value) => value + 5` will add 5 to the resolved value.
+Note that the `adjust` feature will not perform any type validation on the adjusted value and it must match the value expected by the rule it is used in.
     - Other options can also be passed based on what [`Hoek.reach`](https://github.com/hapijs/hoek/blob/master/API.md#reachobj-chain-options) supports.

 Note that references can only be used where explicitly supported such as in `valid()` or `invalid()` rules.
 If upwards